← Dashboard ↑ Back to Top

 Coach Marty Coach Marty says:

-457(b) plans may allow one-time deferral elections for stipends and extra pay — your SRA stays untouched, and you stay under the annual limit.
-Check with HR first.
+457(b) flexible deferral: many plans allow one-time elections for stipends and extra pay — your standing SRA contribution stays untouched.
+Confirm with HR before using

 📝 Knowledge Check